Logo Wiki alone 1.2

 Weapon and Sockets

 When it comes to weapons, this part is simple for a Support Ringmaster.
 The level of your weapon or its upgrades is largely irrelevant since you aren’t dealing damage.
 A +0 weapon is perfectly fine.
-If you want, you can go up to +5 or +6 with Scroll of SProtects (low), but it’s not necessary.
+If you want, you can go up to +5 or +6 with Low Scroll of SProtect, but it’s not necessary.
 The only weapon stat that matters is INT (with Scroll of Intelligence).
 INT +2 should be your target, especially starting from level 105 or earlier if possible.
 This won’t make a world-changing difference, but it helps you reach higher buff boost a bit sooner.

 For sockets, you’ll want to socket your weapon with INT, without question.
 There’s no need to debate this—INT sockets are the priority.